 - What are the risks of a catheter or port?

-- Will my health insurance cover the costs associated with inserting a catheter or port?
+- Will my health insurance cover the cost of putting it in?

 - How long does the procedure take?

 - How long will the catheter or port stay in?